caroso1222/carlos-roso-gatsby/content/blog/please-stop-doing-this-in-your-resume/index.md

 <div class="divider"></div>

+That's it.
+You're now set to write a simple but strong summary, right straight to the point.

 Don't feel bad if you're resume looks like everything I just called out.
 I've been in that position too but I've read books and watched a lot of YouTube to get better at it.
 Feel free to polish your resume and shoot it to me in a [DM on Twitter](https://twitter.com/caroso1222).
 I'd love to give you my opinionated review.

 <div class="divider"></div>